Skip to content

 3. Calculate your job costs

 Knowing how much you need to spend helps you cover those costs and turn a profit with your pricing.
-Your costs can be divided into three categories: labor, materials, and overhead.
+Divide your costs into three categories: labor costs, material costs, and overhead costs.

 Determine your HVAC labor rates

 Your labor rate is how much you pay yourself, your contractors, subcontractors, or employees for a job.
-To ensure you’re paid fairly for your work, factor this number into your cost estimate no matter which pricing strategy you use.
+To ensure you’re paid fairly for your work, factor this number into your installation cost estimate, no matter your pricing strategy.

 Here’s how you can calculate your total labor cost for a job: